 Geographically Abilene is located about 2 hours west of the DFW area.
 Abilene is home to Dyess Air Force Base and three private universities, offering a wide range of experiences to the orthopedic clinician.

-To develop highly skilled, compassionate physical therapists who provide excellent orthopedic care grounded in evidence supported practice and service.
+The program will provide an evidence guided, up-to-date curriculum to develop highly skilled, compassionate orthopedic physical therapists who provide excellent orthopedic care grounded in evidence supported practice and service to the community we serve.

 The resident position will be paid by Hendrick Medical Center and West Texas Rehabilitation Center (WTRC) at 80% of the rate of a new graduate.
 The intern will work 8 hours per week teaching at Hardin-Simmons University as the resident is going through residency training of 32 hours/week at Hendrick Medical Center and West Texas Rehabilitation Center (WTRC).
 This intern/resident position will assist in teaching first and second year HSU DPT students and providing care at the HSU pro-bono PT clinic.